ananth243/gitc/README.md

 ## Optimizations

 # PAT input can be taken like a password input.
 Currently PAT is visible as an input unlike passwords.
+# Config file is not given admin priviliges yet

 ## Installation